Miniopterus macrocneme

 Miniopterus macrocneme is a bat in the genus Miniopterus.
 It is found primarily in the Loyalty Islands of New Caledonia, though it is also found in New Guinea.
 It has been considered a subspecies of Miniopterus pusillus in recent years.
 It lives in caves in large numbers, though it can also be found in forests.

+Discovery

+Miniopterus macrocneme was formally described by Pierre Revilliod in 1914 in Les mammifères de la Nouvelle-Calédonie et des Îles Loyalty, published as part of Nova Caledonia.
+The original description appeared on page 360 of volume 1.
+The species was described under its current name, Miniopterus macrocneme.
+The type series consists of six syntypes (NMB 1761–1766).
+These specimens were collected from New Caledonia and the Loyalty Islands, including localities on Lifou, Maré and mainland New Caledonia.